Some dance pedagogy guidelines by Richard Powers

 A good enunciation exercise is to vocally over-articulate the beginning of the alphabet just before you head into the class.
 I do this to break out of my habitual everyday voice, into the articulated classroom voice.

+Shouting in a large room will strain your voice and you'll soon be hoarse.
 Do voice exercises before teaching a large class, to preserve your voice.
 A good exercise is to repeatedly voice a relaxed descending yawn (out in the hallway, before the class).

 If they can't understand you (mumbling), or can't hear you (talking too quietly), they will assume that what you're saying must not be important, and they won't pay attention.